 DAY 2: WAYLLABAMBA – DEAD WOMENS PASS – PACAYMAYU

-Wake up time & breakfastSurvive the highest mountain (Dead Women Pass), great viewsLunch and siestaTea time or high teaWalking distance: 9 km.
+Wake up time & breakfastSurvive the highest mountain (Dead Women Pass), great viewsLunch and siestaTea time or high teaWalking distance.

 DAY 3: PACAYMAYU – CHAQUIKOCHA – WIÑAYHUAYNA